dogweather/forkful/content/pl/javascript/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?
-(Co i Dlaczego?)
-JavaScript (JS) often reads text files to process data.
-Programmers do it to pull in configurations, fetch content, or parse external data.

 ## How to: (Jak to zrobić:)
 Reading text files in JS depends on the environment: browser or Node.js.
 Here are both: